-In Sec.\ref{method_noveltymetric}, we start with defining a metric space that measures the difference between policies, which is the fundamental ingredient for the methods introduced later.
+In Sec.\ref{method_noveltymetric}, we define a metric space that measures the difference between policies, which is the fundamental element for the proposed methods.
 In Sec.\ref{sec_estimation}, we develop a practical estimation method for this metric.
-Sec.\ref{sec_formulation} describes the formulation of constrained optimization on novel policy seeking.
+Sec.\ref{sec_formulation} describes the formulation of constrained optimization on novel policy generation.
 The implementations of two practical algorithms are further introduced in Sec.\ref{sec_practical}.

 We denote the policies as $\{\pi_{\theta_i};\theta_i \in \Theta, i=1,2,...\}$, wherein $\theta_i$ represents parameters of the $i$-th policy, $\Theta$ denotes the whole parameter space.
-In this work, we focus on improving the behavior diversity of policies from PPO~\citep{schulman2017proximal}, thus we use $\Theta$ to represent $\Theta_\mathrm{PPO}$ in this paper.
+In this work, we focus on improving the behavioral diversity of policies from PPO~\citep{schulman2017proximal}, thus we use $\Theta$ to represent $\Theta_\mathrm{PPO}$ in this paper.
 It is worth noting that the proposed methods can be easily extended to other RL algorithms~\citep{schulman2015trust,lillicrap2015continuous,fujimoto2018addressing,haarnoja2018soft}.
 To simplify the notation, we omit $\pi$ and denote a policy $\pi_{\theta_i}$ as $\theta_i$ unless stated otherwise.